gsdevme/phoenix-docs/framework/components/index.rst

 For code to be moved to a component it must:
 - Have a well defined scope
 - Model something useful outside the scope of the Phoenix application
+- Have an acceptable level of - :ref:`code quality <phoenix-coding-standards>`.

+.. important:: Components marked with this note are considered good for 1.0 release

 Current
 -------

 Phoenix Components
 ~~~~~~~~~~~~~~~~~~
+- Access
 - File
 - Market (migration in progress)
 - Money